Nazariglez/perenquen/README.md

 perenquen.js
 ===========

+__Important:__ This version use Pixi v2.x as renderer, I'm just waiting Pixi v3 to refactor and improve all the code.
+(Also add browserify, etc...)

 ##WebGL and Canvas HTML5 Game Framework

 PerenquenJS is a HTML5 Game Framework designed for mobile, web and desktop development.
 API inspired in [CAAT](https://github.com/hyperandroid/caat).